 As long as the Jews were essential to the kingdoms or nation-states, they were relatively protected from Christian persecution–the pogroms.
 Wealthy Jews has a privileged status, and they were deliberately not assimilated.
 Social or cultural assimilation would have deprived the Jews of their protected status, which is why wealthy Jews resisted assimilation and “equality.”
 But in Germany, the Jews were assimilated prior to the Nazi movement, serving in the German armed forced during World War I.

 Arendt argues that privilege is generally tolerated as long as privilege comes with power or influence.
 Aristocratic privilege, for example, was tolerated as long as the nobility were seen as powerful, or as long at they played a recognizably important social role (e.g., fighting in wars, protecting the peasantry, advising the sovereign).
 But once they lost this role, their privileged status become intolerable.
 This is what happened in Revolutionary France.
 The movement for equality stripped the aristocracy of their privileged status; they had to abide by the same set of laws as everyone else.
-Aristocrats also fell out of favor because they were supranational or cosmopolitan; like the Jews, they were bound by family ties that crossed nation-state borders.
+Aristocrats also fell out of favor because they identified as supranational or cosmopolitan; like the elite Jews, they were bound by family ties that crossed nation-state borders.
 A “patriotic aristocrat” would be an oxymoron.